failmap/failmap/docs/source/topics/usage/command_line.rst

 Scanning
 --------
-Performing scans with failmap is pretty easy.
+Performing scans with Web Security Map is pretty easy.
 I'll explain the following command, so you can play with it yourself.

 Examples: